A transformation rule for natural multiplicities: Natural multiplicities

 Given these definitions, we can state our main transformation rule.

-\begin{theorem}[Main Transformation Rule] Let $\mathcal{R}$ be a subcategory of the category of rings.
-Let $A$ be an assignment of families of ideals on $\mathcal{R}$ such that \begin{itemize} \item $A(R)_n$ is characteristic in the category $\mathcal{R}$ for all $R\in \mathcal{R}$ and all $n\in \Lambda$, \item $A(R)$ is bounded for all $R\in \mathcal{R}$, \item $A$ satisfies the intersection property for every morphism in $\mathcal{R}$ that is finite, split, and \'etale in codimension one. \end{itemize} Let $(R,\m,k)$ and $(S,\n,l)$ be local excellent normal Henselian domains in $\mathcal{R}$.
-If there is a finite local map in $\mathcal{R}$ from $R$ to $S$ that splits as $R$-modules and is \'etale in codimension one, then
+\begin{theorem}[Main Transformation Rule] Let $\mathcal{R}$ be a subcategory of the category of local rings.
+Let $A$ be an assignment of families of ideals on $\mathcal{R}$ such that \begin{itemize} \item $A(R)_n$ is characteristic in the category $\mathcal{R}$ for all $R\in \mathcal{R}$ and all $n\in \Lambda$, \item $A(R)$ is bounded for all $R\in \mathcal{R}$, \item $A$ satisfies the intersection property for every morphism in $\mathcal{R}$ that is finite, split, and quasi-\'etale. \end{itemize} Let $(R,\m,k)$ and $(S,\n,l)$ be local excellent normal Henselian domains in $\mathcal{R}$.
+If there is a finite local map in $\mathcal{R}$ from $R$ to $S$ that splits as $R$-modules and is quasi-{\'e}tale, then

 where $[S:R]$ denotes the rank of $S$ as an $R$-module. \end{theorem}